Home About Dr.Mazumdar Terms and Conditions Site Map

 This is however, the measurement of the endometrium on one side of the uterine wall only - from the inner edge of the muscle wall to the endometrial cavity.

 This phase begins soon after ovulation occurs.
-Under the influence of progesterone produced by the corpus luteum in the ovary during its secretory phase, the endometium continues to grow to reach a maximum thickness of 5-7 mm as measured from the muscle wall to the endometrial cavity.
-The total measurement from muscle wall to muscle wall as seen on ultrasound during treatment for infertility will be about 10 mm.
+At this time, the endometrial thickness is about 7-8 mm as measured from one muscle wall to the other.
+Under the influence of progesterone produced by the corpus luteum in the ovary during its secretory phase, the total measurement from muscle wall to muscle wall as seen on ultrasound by the end of this phase is about 10 mm.

-In women with infertility undergoing ultrasonography, the total measurement of the two endometrial layers with the endometrial cavity in between will come to about 10 - 15 mm.
+In women who receive stimulatory medicines to treat infertility, the total measurement by ultrasonography of the endometrial thickness may be as high as 10 - 15 mm.
 The stromal cells continue to increase in size and number.
 Blood supply to the endometrium increases.

 The important change in this phase occurs in the endometrial glands.
 The glands increase in size and become actively secretory.
 Hence the name - 'secretory phase'.
 In the early stage, the secretions collect in the cells of the glands.